AjWestfield/video-generation-ai-done/template-2/README.md

 ## How It Works

-1. Users enter a video idea or concept
+1. Users enter a video idea or concept and can toggle storytelling mode for narrative-focused scripts
 2. The application uses Google Gemini to generate a script and image prompts
+   - In storytelling mode, it creates structured narratives with clear beginning, middle, and end
 3. ElevenLabs converts the script to a natural-sounding voiceover
-4. Replicate's Flux model creates images based on the generated prompts
+4. Replicate's Flux 1.1 Pro model creates photorealistic images based on the generated prompts
 5. Replicate's MusicGen creates background music that matches the mood
 6. Professional audio processing applies broadcast-standard normalization to voice and music
 7. FFmpeg combines the images and mixed audio into a complete video
 8. Users can download or share the final video

+## Narrative Structures

+The application supports five different story structures in storytelling mode:

+- **Three-Act Structure**: Classic beginning, middle, and end structure
+- **Hero's Journey**: Character transformation and growth journey
+- **Problem-Solution**: Presents challenge then builds to solution
+- **Inverted Pyramid**: Most important info first, details follow
+- **Circular Narrative**: Begins and ends at the same place with new insight

 ## Image Generation

-The application uses Replicate's black-forest-labs/flux-schnell model with optimized parameters:
+The application uses Replicate's black-forest-labs/flux-1.1-pro model with optimized parameters:
 - Native 16:9 aspect ratio for cinematic visuals
 - High-quality PNG output format
-- Quantized fast inference for quick generation
+- Prompt upsampling for improved results
 - Customized negative prompts to prevent unwanted elements

 ## Audio Processing